Chunhao-Li/java-Railroad-Ink-game/admin/tasks.md

 ## Week 9
 Haoyan Liu: Complete task 7 .
 Create a version of Task10 with Mingchao Sima.
 Add some comment in RailroadLink.

+Mingchao Sima: Help Haoyan Liu to complete and improve Task 10.

 ## Week 10
-Haoyan Liu: Improve javaFX based on the previous work of Chunhao li .
+Haoyan Liu: Improve javaFX based on the previous work of Chunhao li.
             Try task13 , upload a poor version .
 Add some comment on RailRoadLink.

+Mingchao Sima: Improved the countExitScore method based on the work of Chunhao Li.

 ## Week 11
 Haoyan Liu: Review the whole assignment.
-Do some simple adjustment .
+Do some simple adjustment.

+Mingchao Sima: Discussed the questions in the whole assignment 2 with all and the presentation.